 - Row covers: if you're planning a kitchen garden, these are very useful for protecting tender growth and the soil.
 You'll need hoop supports and shade netting to build your row covers.

 Those with container gardens will know how difficult it can be to keep the soil moist, particularly in terracotta pots.
 One way to prepare your garden for a heatwave is to add vermiculite to your soil mix.
 It is a great way to increase water retention in the soil, preventing the water from evaporating too quickly.
-Vermiculite also improves the absorption of nutrients and fertilisers, making your container plants healthier and therefore more resilient during a heatwave.
+Vermiculite (which can also be bought on Amazon) (opens in new tab) also improves the absorption of nutrients and fertilizers, making your container plants healthier and therefore more resilient during a heatwave.

 7. Order a water butt now

-While the weather is still up and down, get a water butt installed in your garden.
+While the weather is still up and down, get a water butt or rain barrel (opens in new tab) installed in your garden.
 That way, hosepipe ban or not, you'll have water on tap in the garden whenever you need it.
-Find the best water butts: these can be quickly delivered to catch those rain showers.
+Rain barrels are also an important feature of wildlife gardens..

 Planting at the right time of day in hot weather can ensure your plants' survival.
-If you're planting in full sun, plant in the evening, and water well.
+If you're planting out in a heatwave, wait until the evening, and water well.
 Ideally, plant on a cloudy day and water well if the weather's still warm.
 Then mulch with a 50/50 organic mix and organic compost.